parro-it/ai-asfullfills/README.md

-This module could be a useful substitute for `Promise.all` to use when you need to parallelized the resolution of a set of promises and you need to receive the resolve promises as soon as possible.
+This module could be a useful substitute for `Promise.all` to use when you need to parallelized the resolution of a set of promises and you need to receive the resolve promises as soon as possible (in resolution order).

 > **_This module is part of
 > [Async iterable fun](https://github.com/parro-it/ai-fun), a complete toolset